AdamSajewicz/AdamSajewicz.github.io/_posts/2021-03-11-Selenium_Project_from_scratch.md

 * **TestNG** as a test management framework
 * Reading test configuration from an XML file
 * Separate **Page** classes and **Assertions** classes
-* Easy switching from Page to it's asertions
+* Easy switching from Page to it's assertions

 <!--more-->